NOAA predicts 7th consecutive above-average hurricane season - NewsBreak

 NOAA predicts 7th consecutive above-average hurricane season

 NOAA announced its 2022 Atlantic hurricane season outlook on Tuesday.
 Forecasters with NOAA’s Climate Prediction Center say we will likely see another year of above-average hurricane activity.
-If true, this would mark the seventh consecutive above-average hurricane season in the Atlantic.What La Niña means for your summer
+If true, this would mark the seventh consecutive above-average hurricane season in the Atlantic.Kingsport woman files multimillion-dollar civil lawsuit over May 2021 arrest

 This year, forecasters are expecting between 14 to 21 named storms with wind speeds of 39 mph or higher.
 NOAA predicts six to 10 of those storms could become hurricanes with winds of 74 mph or higher, and between three and six of those could become major hurricanes.